craigphicks/mini-preproc/README.md

   - `defines` is an object containing zero or more property-value pairs which are used to evaluate the preprocessor `IF` conditions in the stream's input text.
 An absent property evaluates to `false`.
 Other values are converted to `true` or `false` according to normal javascript rules
     - See [Preprocessor syntax](#preprocessor-syntax) for details about preprocesser directives.
   - `options` has a single valid property: `strip`.
 When `strip` is true all the command lines are removed from output.
 Otherwise they remain.
   - the returned stream may throw an error on illegal preprocessor syntax.
-The error is of type `MiniPreprocError`, derived from type `Error`.
+The error is of class `MiniPreprocError`, derived from type `Error`.

 ## Preprocessor syntax
 - All directives are on a single line, `//--<directive>` with no spaces before `//--`, and `<directive>` in [`IF`,`ELSE`,`ENDIF`,`STOP`].